Introduction to Multi-Armed Bandits: Initial results: binary prediction with experts advice

 \section{Initial results: binary prediction with experts advice}

-We consider \emph{binary prediction with experts advice}, a special case where the expert answers $z_{i, t}$ can only take two possible values.
+We consider \emph{binary prediction with experts advice}, a special case where experts' predictions $z_{i, t}$ can only take two possible values.
 For example: is this image a face or not?
 Is it going to rain today or not?

 Let us assume that there exists a \emph{perfect expert} who never makes a mistake.
 Consider a simple algorithm that disregards all experts who made a mistake in the past, and follows the majority of the remaining experts: \textEq{In each round $t$, pick the action chosen by the majority of the experts who did not err in the past.} We call this the \emph{majority vote algorithm}.
 We obtain a strong guarantee for this algorithm: